-April 29, 2009 started out like a normal day.
+April 29, 2009, started as a normal day.
 I got ready to go to work and as I sat at the kitchen table eating my cereal, I had a very distinct thought come to me: “Something great is going to happen today.”
 We had been approved to adopt and were now waiting to be chosen.
-I didn’t feel like that thought I had pertained to adoption though.
+I didn’t feel like that though I had pertained to adoption though.
 I just thought it was going to be a good day.

 We were beyond thrilled!
 We feel so lucky that we were able to meet our son’s birth mom five months before he was born.
 We were there when the doctor revealed that the baby was a boy.
 We spent a lot of time with our son’s birth mom and her family and friends before he was born.
 We were so happy to be able to meet his birth father once before he was born.